North Macedonia–Ukraine relations

-North Macedonia–Ukraine relations refers to the bilateral relations of the Republic of North Macedonia and Ukraine.
+North Macedonia–Ukraine relations are the bilateral relations of the Republic of North Macedonia and Ukraine.
 There is an embassy of North Macedonia in Kyiv, while Ukraine maintains an embassy in Skopje.
-Ukraine also has a consulate in the Macedonian city of Bitola.
+Ukraine also has a consulate in Bitola.
 Over the years, there have been several efforts to strengthen relations between the two countries.
+Both countries are full members of the BSCE and COE.

-North Macedonia provided military aid to Ukraine during the 2022 Russian invasion.
+North Macedonia provided military aid to Ukraine during the Russian invasion of Ukraine.
+North Macedonia is supporting membership for the NATO which Ukraine applied for in 2022.

 History

 Relations between Ukraine and North Macedonia were established on 23 July 1993, when Ukraine recognized the independence of the then Republic of Macedonia.
 Diplomatic relations were established 20 April 1995 by exchange of notes between the Ministry of Foreign Affairs of Ukraine and the Ministry of Foreign Affairs of North Macedonia.
 North Macedonia opened an embassy in Kyiv during December 1997.
 Diplomatic mission of Ukraine in North Macedonia began in June 2000.
 Ukraine opened an embassy in the Republic of North Macedonia during November 2001.

 In July 2019, the two countries signed a deal allowing for visa-free travel for citizens of both countries in the other.